 In this course, students read selections from Caesar’s de bello Gallico, his own account of his campaigns in Gaul.
 Through wise leadership and sturdy determination, Caesar fought his way through the Gallic region north of Rome and into Britain.
 With militaristic successes throughout the region, he enlarged the Empire with various conquered lands, adding thousands to Rome’s growing population.
-Students focus on analyzing the intent and military strategies of the various campaigns, as well as discussing the commentary as propaganda.
+Students focus on analyzing the intent and military strategies of the various campaigns and discuss the commentary as propaganda.
 Students also explore the wars fought between Caesar’s Roman troops and their surrounding enemies through translating selections of his work, reading supplemental articles, mapping his journey, and discussing his purpose.
 Prerequisite: Latin III.

-The Department offers courses in which students focus on either Book II or Book IV of Vergil’s Aeneid.
-In the first course, students read Book II of Vergil’s Aeneid in its entirety.
-Book II is the only ancient source for a description of the fall of Troy and the infamous Trojan horse.
-“Timeo Danaos et dona ferentis!”
-Vergil describes with great pathos the destruction of the city, the death of its king, Priam, and the innumerable losses suffered at the hands of the Greeks.
-Students discuss Vergil’s use of poetic tropes to enhance the suffering of his characters, and also compare Vergil’s sense of heroism to the Homeric models from the Iliad.
-In the second course, students focus on Book IV of Vergil’s Aeneid.
+In this course, students focus on Book IV of Vergil’s Aeneid.
 Touted as Vergil’s best work of characterization and drama, Book IV depicts the love affair between Aeneas and Dido, queen of Carthage.
-Through heart-felt descriptions and wrenching dialogue, Vergil weaves a fragile portrait of love.
-In this work, Vergil poses his most difficult questions: To what end must the individual sacrifice for the good of the commonwealth?
+Through heartfelt descriptions and wrenching dialogue, Vergil weaves a fragile portrait of love.
+In this work, Vergil poses his most difficult questions: To what extent must the individual sacrifice for the good of the commonwealth?
 Can personal love outweigh the needs of the common?
 With translation, analysis, and discussion, students delve into the mind of Vergil and the relationship of Aeneas and Dido.
 Prerequisite: Latin III.

 This course focuses on the Epistulae, a collection of letters written by Pliny the Younger to the emperor Trajan, during Pliny’s time as the governor of Bithynia in 103 CE.
 The letters detail the daily routines and the responsibilities of a Roman governor as well as important historical events such as the eruption of Mount Vesuvius and the suppression of Christianity (considered a dangerous cult at that time).
 Prerequisite: Latin III.

 In this second-year course, students expand their oral, listening, reading, and writing skills through storytelling.
-Students learn to express their ideas in the present, past, and future tenses and delve into more advanced structures, consolidating and building on the foundation established in Spanish I. Students demonstrate their growing oral skills through oral presentations and dramatizations both in class and on the web, using VoiceThread and SoundCloud, and develop writing skills through expository and creative writing exercises.
-Students use multiple resources to help them learn, including a basal grammar text and workbook, innumerable online study sites, and an anthology of readings from the fantastical to the autobiographical.
+Students learn to express their ideas in the present, past, and future tenses and begin to delve into advanced structures, consolidating and building on the foundation established in Spanish I. Using VoiceThread and SoundCloud, students demonstrate their growing skills through oral presentations and dramatizations both in class and on the web.
+They also continue to improve their writing skills through expository and creative writing exercises.
+Students use multiple resources to help them learn, including a basal grammar text and workbook, online study sites, and an anthology of readings from the fantastical to the autobiographical.